graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-server/README.md

 * (for Gradle) _/build/generated-sources/generateServerCode_ folder.
 And thanks to the  _sourceSets.main.java.srcDirs += ..._ line in the _build.gradle_ file, it should automatically be added as a source folder to your favorite IDE.

 Let's take a look at the generated code:
+* The __com.graphql_java_generator__ package and its sub-packages are the necessary runtime for the generated plugin.
 * The __org.forum.server.graphql__ package contains all classes that maps to the GraphQL schema:
     * The classes starting by '__' (two underscores) are the GraphQL introspection classes.
 These are standard GraphQL types.
     * All other classes are directly the items defined in the forum GraphQL schema, with their fields, getter and setter.
 All fields are annotated with the GraphQL information necessary on runtime, and the JSON annotations to allow the deserialization of the server response.